csula/cs1222-fall-2017/notes/mongo-aggregation.md

 // simplest format of aggregation
 // use count to count number
 db.collection.find().count();

+// or use dinstinct to get unique set of results db.collection.find().distinct("fieldName");
 ```

-In addition to just reading the document as it is, you might find it to be helpful to just display some of the fields.
-This operation is called **projection**.
+In addition to just reading the document as it is, you might find it to be
+helpful to just display some of the fields.
+This operation is called
+**projection**.

 You can do projection like below: